National-Digital-Twin/VISTA/RUNNING_CODE_DEV_TOOLS.md

 Listed below are the steps to run a Sonar scan locally for this repository

+:large_blue_circle: All of the Make commands given below can be run without using Make by copying the relevant command in the make file and running it in a terminal.

 ### Setting up Sonarqube

 First you are going to need to setup Sonarqube locally to do this run the following command